mollyj13/Articles/Articles.md

 >I went to the store to buy **No article** rice

 ##Plural Definite Article - **the**
-We can use **the** to talk about things in general or to make generalizations.
-When we talk about *all of something*, we don't use an article.
+When we make generalizations about *all of something*, we don't use an article.

 >
 For Example: Elephants are large.